 Please contact Nia Judelson if you have any questions about writing samples or the application process.

 Instructions for Applying to Creative Writing Courses

 Put together a writing sample.
 See the writing sample guidelines below.

-For the spring 2020 semester, be sure to submit your writing sample by 11:59pm, January 5, 2020.
+For the fall 2020 semester, be sure to submit your writing sample by 11:59 pm, Monday, August 17, 2020.
 Note that no writing samples will be read before this deadline.

 Check the Admission Lists page to see if you have been accepted into a course.
 Physical copies of the admission lists will be posted on the bulletin board outside the English Department.

 If accepted into a course, be sure to attend the first day of class.
 The instructor will assume that any student absent from the first class meeting is no longer interested in enrolling and will remove that student's name from the list, including the waiting list if there is one.

 Writing Sample Guidelines